We are keen to hear about your sightings of wildlife in Cambridge.

-The Cambridgeshire and Peterborough Environmental Records Centre (CPERC) have created a special page on their website for the NatHistCam Project.
+The Cambridgeshire and Peterborough Environmental Records Centre (CPERC) have created a special page on their CPERC Record website for the NatHistCam Project.

-If you will be submitting records regularly, it is better to create a CPERC account so that you can log in to CPERC.
-This saves time when entering data.
+You need to create a CPERC account so that you can log in to CPERC.
 To do this, go to the CPERC homepage (http://www.cperc-record.org.uk/).
 After you have logged in, press the NatHistCam tab at thje top of the home page, and then add your records through the NatHistCam project page.
 This shows the project area.
 Please do not use this page for records from outside the NatHistCam project area.

 You can also explore the records that have been submitted as part of the NatHistCam project.
 The “trending” tab gives a list of the species that have been recorded most.
 Note that you need to include the full name of the species: for hedgehog this is “West European Hedgehog” and muntjac is “Chinese Muntjac” or use * as a wildcard.
 But often the names are more obvious.
 Scroll through the records to find out what they are.